withastro/docs/src/pages/en/core-concepts/framework-components.md

 ### Render on a Page

-To use a framework component, import it from its relative path, including file extension.
+To use a framework component, import it from its relative path, including file extension, in the component script.
 Then, use the component alongside other components, HTML elements and JSX-like expressions in the component template.
 ```astro
 ---
 import MyReactComponent from '../components/MyReactComponent.jsx';